 What to Do When Not Diving in Tulum

-Tulum has a reputation as a beautiful beach town filled with Instagramable spots.
+Tulum has a reputation as a beautiful beach town filled with Instagramable spots and delicious restaurants.
 Most of these photo-ops are located along the beach road.
 The Tulum Ruins are the only Mayan ruins with an ocean view.
 Located about a half hour inland on the way to Chichen Itza, you’ll find the Coba Ruins where you can still climb a major pyramid.
-On the road to Playa Del Carmen (and shark diving!), you’ll discover Akmal Bay where you can snorkel with sea turtles.
+On the road to Playa Del Carmen (and shark diving!), you’ll discover Akumal Beach where you can snorkel with sea turtles.
 South of town is the Sian Ka’an Biosphere Reserve, the best-preserved natural environment on the Yucatan Peninsula.

 Personally, I think I am hooked on cenote diving, plus, Jenn had to sit this dive out because of her sinuses.
 We’ll have to return to dive sometime soon to experience more of Tulum’s cenotes, like the deep dive ‘Car Wash,’ or Angelita where you break through the halocline into a magical cavern below.
 Tulum cenote diving is a ‘must include’ if you’re on a Cozumel dive trip too!